ShkredovDmitriy/ds-webpack-5-starter-js/README.md

 ```

 ## Installation
-Please use nodejs version 16 or newer
+Please use Nodejs 16 or newer

 ```
 npm install